ScholarAIO can be used in two different ways:

 scholaraio setup

 scholaraio setup check is the companion diagnostic command.
-It reports both the core setup state and optional advanced items such as Semantic Scholar / Zotero API keys.
+It reports both the core setup state and optional advanced items such as Semantic Scholar / Zotero API keys, websearch/webextract endpoints, and Paper2Any sidecar readiness.
 Current setup guidance prefers MinerU first whenever a MinerU path is available.

 Then start your agent in the repository root: